Grand-Federation/Grand-Federation-Rules/index.md

 16. In any build, it is acceptable to use a swimming HUD or amphibious vehicle so long as it incurs a movement penalty in the water.
 Boats are also allowed, but as with all vehicles, should be LBA-compatible.

 17. Raycast-blocking devices that are not solid objects must be via deployables planted at the fighter's feet.
 This means that thrown or launched raycast blocking munitions are banned.
 Further, raycast blockers must be a "hollow shell," so that explosives detonating on the inside can damage it.

+18. Former members of the Grand Federation are not permitted to use decommissioned, experimental, or outdated GF gear outside of special events.
+In other words, unless it is currently up to date (e.g. gear representatives, retired members permitted armory access) or you helped crowdfund the weapon, using old GF gear against us is forbidden.

 ## SECTION III - WEAPONS